British Indian Restaurant Curry

 For a simple tandoori or tikka marinade just add some of the masala to plain yoghurt to coat your main ingredient.

 If you want to go the whole hog, fry roughly 1 heaped teaspoon of Tandoori Masala per 200g of main ingredient (chicken, king prawn, lamb, paneer etc.) in a little oil.
 This then needs adding to some plain natural yoghurt (Greek yoghurt is fine).
+Or if you prefer just use it without the yoghurt.

 If you want a truly authentic flavour add a splash of lemon or lime juice, a teaspoon of grated garlic and ginger, some chopped chilli and coriander.
 You may want to season with salt and pepper or Garam Masala.